The Positive ROI of Great UX

 Many companies spend a large amount of money on training employees on how to use their software.
 Why?
 Because the systems are so complicated that they’re impossible to use without training.
 That’s a cost that can be avoided.

 Although software used by companies can be more complicated than consumer websites and may require some training, the easier the software is to use, the quicker employees will learn.
-A mid- to large size electric utilities company reported cost savings of $300,000 to $3 million by reducing customer service staff training when they implemented more usable customer information system software.
+A mid- to large size electric utilities company reported cost savings of $300,000 to $3 million by reducing customer service staff training when they made their customer information system software more usable.

 Companies often make the mistake of underestimating the value of UX design when it comes to software to be used by employees.
 It’s assumed that it’s easier to make employees attend training to learn how to work around the problems.
 But organizing training events and paying for them involves much greater costs and isn’t always effective.